 - 12.1 To ensure that the policy is being applied across the school. - 12.2 To monitor: All staff, pupils and curriculum committee, safeguarding member of governing board. - 12.3 The frequency and types of incidents.
-The Headmaster's termly report will contain details of this.
-This is also shared at Pupils and Curriculum Committee meetings. - 12.4 The re-occurrence rate of bullying behaviour - 12.5 The actions being taken in school to remedy and correct bullying behaviour and its implications - 12.6 (The above will be included in the Headmaster's termly report to Governors - 12.7 To follow laid down procedures for dealing with complaints or exclusions
+The Headmaster's report will contain details of this. - 12.4 The re-occurrence rate of bullying behaviour - 12.5 The actions being taken in school to remedy and correct bullying behaviour and its implications - 12.6 (The above will be included in the Headmaster's report to Governors.) - 12.7 To follow laid down procedures for dealing with complaints or exclusions